Palmetto State Armory

 Palmetto State Armory is an American firearms company based in Columbia, South Carolina.
 The name is derived from South Carolina's official nickname, "The Palmetto State".
 Palmetto State Armory operates several retail locations around the states of South Carolina, Georgia and North Carolina.

 History

 Jamin McCallum established Palmetto State Armory in 2008 after leaving a career in accounting.

-Palmetto State Armory began with Jamin selling magazines and ammunition online by fulfilling orders out of his garage.
-Shortly after, Palmetto State Armory began producing its own firearms, and firearm components.
-The company now employs more than 200 people and is continuing to grow, with former South Carolina Governor Nikki Haley calling it, "a valued member of South Carolina's thriving business community."
+Palmetto State Armory began with Jamin selling surplus magazines and ammunition online by fulfilling orders out of his home's garage.
+Shortly thereafter, Palmetto State Armory began producing its own firearms and firearm components.
+PSA, through acquisition, now produces AAC ammunition and suppressors as well as their own branded line of pistols, rifles, and shotguns,.
+As of 2026 the company employs more than 2000 people across multiple states and is continuing to grow, with former South Carolina Governor Nikki Haley calling it, "a valued member of South Carolina's thriving business community."

+As of 2026 Palmetto State Armory is one of the two largest (non-auction) direct retailer online gun dealers, in the United States, typically listing over 5,600 firearms for sale at any given time.